Geometric Structures on the Cochains of a Manifold: Combinatorial Star Operator

 where $[M]$ denotes the fundamental class of $M$. \end{defn}

-We emphasize that, as exemplified ed by Definition~\ref{defn:star}, the essential ingredients of a star operator are Poincar\'e Duality and a non-degenerate inner product.
+We emphasize that, as motivated by definition~\ref{defn:star}, the essential ingredients of a star operator are Poincar\'e Duality and a non-degenerate inner product.
 We can regard the inner product as giving some geometric structure to the space.
-In particular it gives lengths of edges, and angles between them.
+In particular it gives lengths of, and angles between, edges.
 As in the smooth setting, the star operator depends on the choice of inner product (or Riemannian metric).
 See section~\ref{sec:ip} for the definition of a particularly nice class of inner products that we call \emph{geometric inner products}.

 Here are some elementary properties of $\bigstar$.

 \begin{thm} The following hold: \begin{enumerate} \item $\bigstar \delta = (-1)^{j+1} \delta^{\ast} \bigstar$, \ i.e. $\bigstar$ is a chain map. \item For $\sigma \in C^j$ and $\tau \in C^{n-j}$, $\langle \bigstar \sigma , \tau \rangle = (-1)^{j(n - j)} \langle \sigma, \bigstar \tau \rangle$, i.e. $\bigstar$ is (graded) skew-adjoint. \item $\bigstar$ induces isomorphisms $\mathcal{H}C^{j}(K) \to \mathcal{H}C^{n-j}(K)$ on harmonic cochains. \end{enumerate} \end{thm}